cloudevents/spec/discovery.md

 in the discovery API to narrow down the selection of available events.

 The CloudEvent `source` attribute is a potential cause of high fanout.
-For example consider a blob storage system where each directory constitutes a distinct `source` attribute value.
-For this reason, `source` is not part of the discovery system.
+For example, consider a blob storage system where each directory constitutes a distinct `source` attribute value.
+For this reason, the exact CloudEvents `source` attribute value that might appear in a CloudEvent will not appear in the Discovery API query result.
+Instead, a higher level classifier (`sourceclass`) will be used to represent the abstract notion of the generic event producer of those events - in the example case, the blob storage service itself.

 ## Notations and Terminology